katarinaa19/Fraud-Risk-Modeling-for-Financial-Transactions/README.md

 # 🌟 Overview

-## Problem Statement and Objective
+## Objective

-## Dataset
-- **Data Description**:
+The main goal is to identify whether each transaction is fraudulent.
+Among them, the training set sample is about 590,000 (3.5% of fraud), and the test set sample is about 500,000.
+The data is mainly divided into 2 categories which are joined by TransactionID.
+Not all transactions have corresponding identity information.
-- **Key Features**
+- transaction data
-- **Source**:
+- identity data.

 ## Process Overview
-- I started with exploratory data analysis (EDA); the goal is to uncover masked features, anonymized for privacy, by classifying them into categorical and numerical types and inferring their meanings through distribution patterns.
-This provides essential insights for effective feature engineering.
+- I started with exploratory data analysis (EDA), aiming to uncover the true nature of masked features that had been anonymized for privacy reasons.
+I classified features into categorical and numerical types and inferred their meanings based on distribution patterns, laying the foundation for effective feature engineering.

-- I prioritize feature engineering since many raw features don't capture interactions crucial for fraud detection.
-I create a unique user identification number (UID) by combining the card number, address, and account details, enabling accurate user identification across multiple cards.
-This method assumes the card prefix, user address, and card usage duration accurately identify individual users, helping us analyze fraud patterns across multiple transactions.
-Then, I develop interaction features based on business understanding, such as tracking daily transactions per product to detect unusual spikes indicating fraud.
+- Feature engineering was a priority, as many raw features lacked interactions critical for fraud detection.
+I created a unique user identification number (UID) by combining card number, address, and account information.
+This approach assumes that card prefixes, addresses, and account longevity can reliably identify individual users, enabling more accurate fraud pattern detection across transactions.
+Based on business understanding, I also engineered interaction features, such as daily transaction counts per product, to capture abnormal spikes that may indicate fraudulent behavior.

-- For modeling, I selected XGBoost as a baseline due to its capability to model nonlinear relationships, enhanced efficiency with LightGBM due to its histogram-based optimization, and leveraged CatBoost to handle categorical features without extensive preprocessing.
-These models do not rely on assumptions such as linearity, normality, or homoscedasticity, which makes them well-suited for our project.
+- For modeling, I initially selected XGBoost as a baseline because of its strong performance on large, high-dimensional, and sparse datasets.
+However, the initial results were not satisfactory, prompting a second round of focused feature engineering.
+  - The primary goal of this feature engineering phase was to shift the prediction target from individual transactions to identifying potentially fraudulent users.
+By predicting at the user level rather than the transaction level, the model can more efficiently and reliably detect all related fraudulent activities associated with the same user.
+  - To achieve this, I engineered a rich set of time-based, product-based, and user-based interaction features designed to capture subtle anomalies in credit card activity patterns.
+For example, I tracked the number and amount of transactions per user over different time windows, created features representing the diversity of products purchased, and monitored transaction behaviors across days and hours.
+A typical fraud pattern — small frequent charges escalating into large withdrawals — was modeled through features like cumulative spend per user, transaction count acceleration, and spending volatility.
+  - By embedding these multi-dimensional interaction patterns, the model gained the ability to recognize complex user behaviors that precede large-scale fraud, leading to significantly better generalization and earlier fraud detection.
+- In terms of Model development Given the dataset contained over 250 categorical features, I leveraged CatBoost for its ability to handle categorical data without extensive preprocessing.
+To efficiently handle the large dataset size, I also used LightGBM, which applies a histogram-based algorithm and a leaf-wise tree growth strategy, resulting in faster training and lower memory usage without sacrificing accuracy.

+- In terms of model development, given the dataset contained over 250 categorical features, I leveraged CatBoost for its ability to handle categorical variables directly without extensive preprocessing, preserving category information while simplifying the pipeline.
+Also, to efficiently handle the large dataset size, I also applied LightGBM, which uses a histogram-based algorithm and a leaf-wise tree growth strategy.
+This allowed for faster training, lower memory consumption, and no compromise in predictive performance.

-- Hyperparameters were tuned using Bayesian Optimization for its efficiency and probabilistic guidance.
-To avoid information leakage and overfitting, I implemented group k-fold cross-validation, ensuring user data doesn't overlap between training and testing sets.
+- Hyperparameter tuning was performed using Bayesian Optimization for its efficient exploration of the parameter space and probabilistic modeling.
+To prevent information leakage and overfitting, I implemented Group K-Fold Cross-Validation, using the UID (user ID) as the group key to ensure the same user did not appear across both training and validation sets simultaneously.

-- Finally, I used Accuracy, Precision, F1 Score, and AUC to evaluate the model.
-Accuracy provides an overall performance measure, while Precision reduces false positives.
-F1 Score balances precision and recall, and AUC assesses the model's ability to distinguish fraudulent transactions, ensuring effective fraud detection.
+- Finally, model evaluation was conducted using multiple metrics: Accuracy (overall performance), Precision (minimizing false positives), F1 Score (balancing precision and recall), and AUC (assessing the model's ability to distinguish fraudulent transactions).
+This multi-metric approach ensures a robust and reliable fraud detection system.

 ---